 - and see more scientists consider the behavioural and social impacts of their research, to ask: what do I want people to be doing differently, and what would that mean for them?

-L. Suzanne Suggs CV
+L. Suzanne Suggs

 I am invested in the growth of social marketing globally and in Europe.
 I am one of the co-founders of ESMA and served as an interim Board Member during the initial years.
 I am dedicated to continue to grow ESMA, helping us to become the European go-to place for social change know-how, networking, evidence and skill development.